The summer after Barbenheimer and the strikes, Hollywood charts a new course

 The summer of 2023 brought a new enthusiasm for moviegoing, with the fortuitous counterprogramming of “Barbie” and “ Oppenheimer,” and surprise hits like “ Sound of Freedom,” helping the season’s box office crack $4 billion for the first time since 2019.
 But before the industry could take a victory lap, there was another crisis looming with the dual Hollywood strikes, which shuttered most productions for months.

-In the fallout, theaters lost big summer titles like “Mission: Impossible 8,” “Captain America: Brave New World” and “Thunderbolts” to 2025.
+In the fallout, theaters lost big titles like “Mission: Impossible 8” and “Captain America: Brave New World” to 2025.
 But they gained a gem in Jeff Nichols’ “The Bikeriders” (June 21), about a 1960s Midwestern motorcycle club, as studios moved films around on the summer chessboard.
-“Deadpool & Wolverine,” once set to kick off the summer moviegoing season on May 3 like many Marvel movies before it, is now sitting happily on July 26, patiently waiting to dominate the summer charts.
+“Deadpool & Wolverine,” once set to kick off the summer season on May 3 like many Marvel movies before it, is now opening July 26, patiently waiting to dominate the summer charts.

-“I do love being right there in the belly of summer,” said director Shawn Levy.
-“That’s a juicy moment.”

-The kickoff weekend instead belongs to an original film about a different kind of superhero. “ The Fall Guy,” starring Ryan Gosling and Emily Blunt, is part romantic-comedy, part action-comedy, and all love letter to the stunt performers that make movies spectacular.
-It’s an earnest crowd-pleaser that could jumpstart a season that feels, in some ways, like a throwback, with full-throttle spectacles (“Furiosa: A Mad Max Saga,” “Twisters”), comedies (“Babes”), IMAX wonder (“The Blue Angels”) and even a Kevin Costner Western.
+The kickoff weekend instead belongs to an original film about a different kind of superhero: The stunt performer. “ The Fall Guy,” starring Ryan Gosling and Emily Blunt, is an earnest crowd-pleaser that could jumpstart a season that feels like a throwback, with full-throttle spectacle (“Furiosa: A Mad Max Saga,” “Twisters”), comedies (“Babes”), IMAX wonder (“The Blue Angels”) and even a Kevin Costner Western.

-Producer Jerry Bruckheimer has seen the highs and lows of summer movies over the decades, with blockbusters including “ Top Gun: Maverick ” and the “Pirates of the Caribbean” movies.

 “People just want to be entertained,” Bruckheimer said.
 “It really comes down to us to make the right movies that they want to go see.”

-“The Bikeriders” was one that planned for an awards season rollout, with a turbo boost from stellar reviews out of the Telluride Film Festival hailing star turns for Austin Butler and Jodie Comer.
-But as they inched closer to its release date it became clear that the strikes were not going to resolve in time for a press tour.
+“The Bikeriders” could be one of those.
+It already has stellar reviews from last fall’s Telluride Film Festival hailing star turns for Austin Butler and Jodie Comer and was originally planned for December but pushed when it became clear that the strikes weren’t going to resolve in time for a press tour.

 “It was kind of like walking on frozen glass for three months,” Nichols said.
 “I was touring around doing press and trying to build this energy on my own.
 Let me tell you, it’s not the same as Austin Butler.”

-Family films often go into hyperdrive in the summer, capitalizing on long days out of school.
-This year has plenty, like “The Garfield Movie” and “Despicable Me 4,” re-releases of Studio Ghibli classics, and streaming options (“Thelma the Unicorn”).
+Family films also go into hyperdrive in the summer, capitalizing on long days out of school.
+This year has plenty, like “The Garfield Movie” and “Despicable Me 4.”
 But perhaps none has more anticipation behind it than “Inside Out 2” (June 14, theaters), which meets up with Riley as she enters her teenage years as a new group of emotions crash Joy’s party, including Anxiety, Envy, Ennui and Embarrassment.

 John Krasinski is also delving into the inner world of children with his ambitious live-action hybrid “IF” (May 17, theaters) about the imaginary friends that get left behind and two humans (Ryan Reynolds and Cailey Fleming) who can still see them.

-Audiences seeking the adrenaline rush of horrors and thrillers have plenty of choices, including “MaXXXine,” the conclusion to Ti West’s accidental Mia Goth trilogy (“X” and “ Pearl ”) that debuts around the fourth of July.
+Audiences seeking the adrenaline rush of horrors and thrillers have an array of options, including “MaXXXine,” the conclusion to Ti West’s accidental Mia Goth trilogy (“X” and “ Pearl ”) that debuts around the fourth of July.

-“We recreated the sleazy side of Hollywood in a hopefully charming way,” West said.
-“It’s definitely a pretty wild night at the movies.
-A big, rockin’, fun movie.”

 On June 26, audiences can also delve into the beginnings of “A Quiet Place” with a prequel set on “Day One” starring Luptia Nyong’o and “Stranger Things’” Joseph Quinn.
-Director Michael Sarnoski said they wanted to explore the “scope and promise” of a Quiet Place movie in New York.
 Later, Fede Álvarez brings his horror acumen to “Alien: Romulus” (Aug.
 16), set between the first two.

 M. Night Shyamalan is back as well with a thriller set at a pop concert (“Trap,” Aug.
 9) and his daughter, Ishana Night Shyamalan, makes her directorial debut with the spooky, Ireland-set “The Watchers” (June 14) with Dakota Fanning.